Getting Started with First Grade Homeschool

-1st Grade Homeschooling Overview
+First Grade Homeschooling Overview

 As far as school progression goes, there aren’t many years with more importance than first grade.
 That’s because this is the year when the true building blocks of math and reading are set in place.
-First grade homeschoolers will build language skills in reading, spelling, and writing, while also learning addition, subtraction, and how to tell time.
+So what do you need to know to homeschool your first grader?

-Ten Tips for Homeschooling 1st Grade
+Ten Tips for Homeschooling First Grade

 - Don’t get so focused on the academic goals of your homeschool year that you forget to enjoy just learning together.